 Additionally, if you have been accused of this action it is equally important

 you seek legal protection ASAP.

-At Stolfe Zeigler New Jersey Divorce Group, we are here to provide you
+At Stolfe Zeigler New Jersey Family Law Group, we are here to provide you

 with the legal support you need during this difficult time, offering open

 communication, answers to your questions, and a plan of legal action.

 Whether you are the victim or accused of committing this crime, our team

 of skilled attorneys are here for you.
 We are dedicated to providing sound

 legal advocacy and guidance to all our clients.

 Are you or a loved one dealing with domestic violence?